-How We Define It Why We Use It and Why It Is Useful to Investors Most Directly Comparable IFRS Measure Changes before the impact of foreign currency or at "con stant currency" Applicable measures where changes are reported before the impact of foreign currency or at "constant currency" Provides better comparability of business trends from period to period. definitions above for the most directly comparable IFRS Measures: IFRS measure.
-Revenues Operating expenses Non-IFRS Measures and ratios: Adjusted EBITDA and adjusted EBITDA margin Adjusted EPS Our reporting currency is the U.S. dollar.
+How We Define It Why We Use It and Why It Is Useful to Investors Most Directly Comparable IFRS Measure Changes before the impact of foreign currency or at "constant currency" Applicable measures where changes are reported before the impact of foreign currency or at "constant currency" Provides better comparability of business trends from period to period.
+For each non-IFRS measure and ratio, refer to the definitions above for the most directly comparable IFRS measure.
+IFRS Measures: Revenues Operating expenses Non-IFRS Measures and ratios: Adjusted EBITDA and adjusted EBITDA margin Adjusted EPS Our reporting currency is the U.S. dollar.
 However, we conduct activities in currencies other than the U.S. dollar.
 We measure our performance before the impact of foreign currency (or at "constant currency"), which means that we apply the same foreign currency exchange rates for the current and equivalent prior period.
 To calculate the foreign currency impact between periods, we convert the current and equivalent prior period's local currency results using the same foreign currency exchange rate.
-Changes in revenues computed on an "organic" basis Represent changes in revenues of our existing businesses Provides further insight into the performance of our Revenues at constant currency.
+Changes in revenues computed on an "organic" bas is Represent changes in revenues of our existing businesses at constant currency.
 The metric excludes the distortive impacts of acquisitions and dispositions from not owning the business in both comparable periods.

-- For acquisitions, we calculate organic growth as though we had owned the acquired business in both periods.
-We compare revenues for the acquired business for the period we owned the business to the same prior-year period revenues for that business, when we did not own - For dispositions, we calculate organic growth as though we did not own the business in either period.
+Provides further insight into the performance of our existing businesses by excluding distortive impacts and serves as a better measure of our ability to grow our business over the long term.
+Revenues For acquisitions, we calculate organic growth as though we had owned the acquired business in both periods.
+We compare revenues for the acquired business for the period we owned the business to the same prior-year period revenues for that business, when we did not own it.
+For dispositions, we calculate organic growth as though we did not own the business in either period.
 We exclude revenues of the disposed business from the point of disposition, as well as revenues from the same prior-year period before the sale.
+"Big 3" segments Our combined Legal Professionals, Corporates and Tax & Accounting Professionals segments.
+All Information for the "Big 3" segments comprise 80% of revenues and represent the core of our Revenues Earnings from continuing operations business information service product offerings.